lmiller1990/electic/posts/Mocks_and_Stubs:_Testing_API_Requests_with_Vue.md

 - Mock `axios` using Jest's [manual mocks](https://facebook.github.io/jest/docs/en/manual-mocks.html), where you create a `__mocks__` folder with a mock implementation of `axios` for use in your unit tests
 - Write a unit tests for `HelloWorld.vue` that mocks `axios` in the same way as `actions.spec.js`

-The source code is available here.
+The source code for this project is available [here](https://github.com/lmiller1990/testing-api-requests-vue).